 Alex Brown, founder of Believer Achiever, says: ‘When my nine-year-old daughter’s anxiety was exacerbated in lockdown, I felt compelled to create a product idea I’d had long before Covid, which helps families to emotionally reconnect.
-My first stumbling block was what business category to register under, as ‘children’s mental health’ simply didn’t exist as a standalone classification.
+My first stumbling block was what business category to register under, as ‘children’s mental health’ simply didn’t exist as a stand-alone classification.

 ‘I was shocked that this growing issue is not recognised more broadly in the private sector and surprised that the public sector was not making it a priority.
 There is an urgent need for better communication, not just at home to support our children but publicly acknowledging the enormity of this problem.
-Communication and action now is critical.’
+Communication and action now are critical.’